debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/change-content-type-local-application-server.md

   }
   ```

-For more information, see [LRC-AS Tunnel Interface Developer Guide](../../integrating-applications-with-tpw.md#lrc-as-tunnel-interface-developer-guide).
+For more information, see [LRC-AS Tunnel Interface Developer Guide].

 **Before you begin** The application server must be opened in edit mode.